aaronallport/aaronallport.github.io/_posts/2016-08-04-plot-your-salesforce-leads-on-a-map.md

 > Using the power of automatic geocoding, quickly and easily see your Salesforce leads on a map using location-aware data.

+> I've since written an update to this that includes a few code tweaks, code-slimming and additional functionality.
+See it at [http://aaronallport.com/2016/09/14/new-and-improved-salesforce-leads-on-a-map.html](http://aaronallport.com/2016/09/14/new-and-improved-salesforce-leads-on-a-map.html)

 With my first [Salesforce](https://www.salesforce.com/) blog post I thought I'd dive right in to a write-up and example of a feature in particular.
 As of the [Spring '16 release](http://www.salesforce.com/customer-resources/releases/spring16/) of Salesforce, standard address fields have had automatic geocoding applied to them.
 In this blog post, I'll show how to quickly and easily create a Lightning component (based heavily on: [Creating a Lightning Map Component](https://developer.salesforce.com/blogs/developer-relations/2015/04/creating-salesforce-lightning-map-component.html)) that plots leads on a map, calculating the distance to them when an individual lead is inspected.
 I've done all of this work in a Developer Edition environment, so I can vouch that it works!
 This blog post assumes familiarity with the lightning interface and the developer console.

 ## Re-visited: Creating a Lightning Map Component